hungdv136/rx.flux/README.md

 ## Multiple Threads

-Unlike the most of Flux frameworks, we don’t dispatch and execute all actions in the same thread.
-Instead we execute actions in different stores in different threads and execute all of actions in each store in the same thread.
+Unlike the most of Flux frameworks, we don’t dispatch and execute all actions in the the main thread.
+Instead, we do it under background thread.
+We also execute actions in different stores in different threads and execute all of actions in each store in the same thread.
 This helps to improve performance if the application has a lot of stores and actions.

 ## Object Oriented Programming